Bhavesh0577/project/hackonnect-demo-script.md

 With just your project details, we generate a complete pitch package – slide deck outlines, pitch scripts, and demo storyboards.
 This gives you a professional foundation for investor presentations.

 Watch how we can instantly turn this pitch script into professional narration using our AI Voice Generator.
-[Play audio sample] This audio can be downloaded and used in your pitch videos or presentations, giving you a polished, professional sound without expensive voice talent."
+This audio can be downloaded and used in your pitch videos or presentations, giving you a polished, professional sound without expensive voice talent."

 ## Sustainability Tracker (2:20-2:35)
 "Our Impact Tracker analyzes your project's environmental and social impact, providing metrics on carbon footprint and alignment with UN Sustainable Development Goals.